nreis11/word_games/README.md

 Options
 - Choose between Easy or Hard version:
-    \t\nEasy = Answer by entering the corresponding number to the word
+    - Easy = Answer by entering the corresponding number to the word
-    \t\nHard = Answer by typing in the correct word
+    - Hard = Answer by typing in the correct word